-NOCTI - Post-tests are to be administered in the spring from March 1 - April 30, 2024.
-All evaluators' performance ratings must be entered for scoring by May 15, 2024.
-All test materials must be properly destroyed by May 15, 2024.
+NOCTI - Post-tests are to be administered in the spring from March 3 - April 30, 2025.
+All evaluators' performance ratings must be entered for scoring by May 15, 2025.
+All test materials must be properly destroyed by May 15, 2025.
 Semester-about programs should assess their students during the final CTE program semester.
 If students graduate from their CTE programs in January, they should be tested between November and January prior to graduation.

 NIMS - NIMS Level 1 credential tests can be administered beginning in the first year that a student is enrolled in an approved CTE program and continue throughout the student's enrollment in the program.
-For secondary concentrators graduating, all NIMS credentialing tests must be complete by April 30, 2024.
-Student data on the NIMS Verification Form must be submitted to the Education Resource Center at Penn State Greater Allegheny by May 15, 2024.
+For secondary concentrators graduating, all NIMS credentialing tests must be complete by April 30, 2025.
+Student data on the NIMS Verification Form must be submitted to the Education Resource Center at Penn State Greater Allegheny at testing@careertechpa.org by May 15, 2025.